casey/just/README.md

-`SIGINFO` is sent to all processes in the foreground process group when the user types `ctrl-t` on [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derived operating systems, including MacOS, but not Linux.
+`SIGINFO` is sent to all processes in the foreground process group when the user types `ctrl-t` on [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derived operating systems, including macOS, but not Linux.

 `just` responds by printing a list of all child process IDs and commands<sup>1.41.0</sup>.